Women should fill two EU top jobs, Tusk says

 Lithuania's Grybauskaite would be controversial due to her hawkish rhetoric on Russia.
 Lagarde and Georgieva are outliers in a field dominated by men.

-The imbalance was also on show at lower levels in the EU hierarchies.
+The imbalance is also on show at lower levels in the EU hierarchies.

 Women made up 36 percent of MEPs in 2018, but the figure was much lower in individual countries, such as Cyprus and Estonia (17 percent each).